-Calculus, Single and Multivariable, Hughes-Hallett, Gleason, et al., 2nd ed.
+Calculus, Single and Multivariable, Hughes-Hallett, Gleason, et al., 3rd ed.

-151A: Chapters 1, 2, 4, and 5.
+151A: Chapters 1, 2, 3, and 4.
 Topics include exponential, logarithmic, and trigonometric functions, and the concept, computations, and applications of derivatives.

-152A: Chapters 3, 6, 7, and 8.
+152A: Chapters 5, 6, 7, and 8.
 Topics include antiderivatives, and the concept, computations, and applications of integration.

-153A: Chapters 9, 11, 12, 16 and appendices A and B. Topics include approximations and series, functions of several variables, vectors, parameterized curves, polar coordinates, and complex numbers.
+153A: Chapters 9, 10, 12, 13, appendices B and C, and part of Chapter 17 if time.
+Topics include approximations and series, functions of several variables, vectors, polar coordinates, and complex numbers.